cha53c/web_server_example/README.md

-# Create a Server for a RoR Web Application with Nginx and Passenger
+# Create a Server for a RoR Web Application with Nginx and Passenger using Docker

 ## Summary
 This is a simple example of how to create a web server for a RoR application using Docker.
 It uses nginx is used for web server